spevans/swift-project1/doc/initialisation.md

 - EFI

-EFI booting was added so that I could test on my Macbook (3,1 Late 2007).
-The EFI code is much simplified because the firmware already puts the cpu into 64bit mode and loads the kernel (embedded in a .efi file) into memory.
+EFI booting was added to allow testing on a Macbook (3,1 Late 2007).
+The EFI code is much simplier compared to the BIOS loading because the firmware already puts the cpu into 64bit mode and loads the kernel (embedded in a .efi file) into memory.
 The EFI code only needs to do the following:

 1. Allocate memory for the kernel and BSS and copy the kernel to the new memory
 2. Setup page tables for kernel